← Back to blog

 Compounding frequency: does it matter?

-In principle, more frequent compounding means slightly more growth.
-Annual, quarterly, monthly, and daily compounding all produce different final amounts, though the difference between monthly and daily is very small at typical savings rates.
+In principle, more frequent compounding means slightly more growth — but as the table above shows, the difference between monthly and daily is very small at typical savings rates.

 The Rule of 72